crisperdue/prooftoys-site/content/real-number-facts.md

 ## Field axioms

-The field axioms here are as stated in the book "Analysis with an Introduction to Proof" by Steven R. Lay (third edition).
+The field axioms here are as stated in the book "Analysis with an Introduction to Proof" by Steven R. Lay.
 There are other equivalent axiomatizations.

 Each of these axioms assumes that the variables are real numbers.